ayovl/bestaurant/README.md

 A local restaurant recommendation app made with flutter for web and android

-An app that let's you find the best restaurants around you. currently only available in Islamabad
+An app that lets you find the best restaurants around you (in Islamabad).
+It was a learning project I created while I was learning Flutter.

 Live Web App
 https://ayovl.github.io/bestaurant/